-The EEFC Board Parent Liaison is your point of contact before camp if you have questions about these guidelines, or want more information about how to make your child’s experience at the workshop a positive one.
+The EEFC Site Manager is your point of contact before camp if you have questions about these guidelines, or want more information about how to make your child’s experience at the workshop a positive one.
 Contact links:

 We MUST have Parent/Guardian Agreement forms on file for every minor (child under the age of 18) who attends our workshops.
 There are no exceptions.
 These forms must be submitted to our office 4 weeks before the beginning of camp.

 Complete the Parent/Guardian Agreement Form online or download the form and mail it to the address below.

 If your child is attending the workshop with a temporary guardian you must submit this form to the EEFC.
 Download the Temporary Guardian form, complete and return by mail it to the address below.

 If you have any questions or problems with these forms, please contact us.

 What are the rules?

 Your children will be appropriately supervised when they are in scheduled children’s classes or activities (though parents, especially of younger children, often enjoy helping out).
 At all other times, children are the responsibility of their parents or guardians.
 Our workshops are great experiences for kids, but they are not set up like a traditional children’s camp.
 There are no counselors, there is no curfew, teachers expect that kids who attend adult classes can learn in an adult setting, and the majority of our participants are adults.
 That means that parents carry some significant responsibilities for their kids, including knowing where their children are at all times, having them sleep in your cabin every night, and making sure that their kids are making good decisions about where they are and what they’re doing when they are not in class.
 Check out the previous tabs for more information about the workshops, and the guidelines and responsibilities of kids and parents at the workshops.

 Can kids attend the adult classes on their own?